tradingstrategy-ai/getting-started/README.md

 # Troubleshooting

+**Note to Mac users**: The current Docker image is built for Intel platform.
+If you run Dev Container on your Mac computer with Visual Studio Code, the backtesting speed is slower than you would get otherwise.

 - [Rebuilding Dev Containers for Github codespaces](https://docs.github.com/en/codespaces/developing-in-a-codespace/rebuilding-the-container-in-a-codespace)
 - [Dev Container CLI](https://code.visualstudio.com/docs/devcontainers/devcontainer-cli)
 - [Microsoft default Dev Container image for Python](https://github.com/devcontainers/images/tree/main/src/python)